Prof. Jane Alexander

 Profile

-Her PhD in Mental Health Studies, funded by the Trustees of St Bartholomew’s Hospital, London is a qualitative sociologically based study investigating the experiences of acutely ill patients and staff in two acute mental health hospitals in London.
+She began her academic career in 1998.
+Her PhD in Mental Health Studies, funded by the Trustees of St Bartholomew’s Hospital, London, is a qualitative sociologically based study investigating the experiences of acutely ill parents and staff in two acute mental health hospitals in London.
 Parts of her studies were completed at the University of Maastricht in the Netherlands.

-Prof Alexander held several clinical and managerial posts in the UK.
-Her main experience, prior to academia, was in Primary Mental Health Care, working directly with GP’s and liaising with Community Mental Health Teams.
+She held several clinical and managerial posts in the UK.
+Her main experiences, prior to academia, was in Primary Mental Health Care, working directly with GP’s and liaising with Community Mental Health Teams.
+She completed major research projects whilst working in this field including an investigation of counselling provision in GP Practices and an evaluation of the placement of community mental health staff in GP Practices for SCMH (Sainsbury Centre for Mental Health).

 Please follow and like us: